๐Ÿ““Intro to Creative Writing

 Why This Matters

-Conflict isn't just a story element—it's the engine that makes fiction move.
-Every scene you write, every character decision, every moment of tension traces back to conflict.
-In creative writing, you're being tested on your ability to identify, create, and layer conflicts that feel authentic and drive narrative momentum.
-Understanding conflict types helps you diagnose why a draft feels flat and gives you tools to fix it.
+Conflict is the engine that makes fiction move.
+Every scene you write, every character decision, every moment of tension traces back to some form of conflict.
+Understanding conflict types helps you diagnose why a draft feels flat and gives you concrete tools to fix it.

-The seven conflict types fall into two fundamental categories: external conflicts (forces outside the character) and internal conflicts (struggles within).
-The best stories weave multiple conflict types together—a character fighting a storm while battling self-doubt, or rebelling against society because of an internal moral awakening.
-Don't just memorize these categories—know what emotional and thematic work each conflict type does, and practice recognizing how published authors combine them.
+The seven conflict types fall into two broad categories: external conflicts (forces outside the character) and internal conflicts (struggles within).
+The best stories weave multiple types together.
+A character fighting a storm while battling self-doubt, or rebelling against society because of an internal moral awakening.
+Don't just memorize these categories.
+Know what emotional and thematic work each one does, and practice recognizing how published authors combine them.

 Internal Conflict: The Battle Within

 Internal conflict creates psychological depth and makes readers care about your protagonist.
-When a character struggles against themselves, the stakes become personal and universal simultaneously.
+When a character struggles against themselves, the stakes feel both personal and universal at the same time.

 Person vs. Self

-• Identity and transformation emerge naturally from this conflict; the character's arc is the resolution of inner turmoil
+• Identity and transformation grow directly out of this conflict.
+The character's arc is the resolution of their inner turmoil.

 Interpersonal Conflict: Character Against Character